 In the case of PGDM, it is slightly different.
 The core course structure of a PGDM is similar to an MBA however, some universities offer PGDMs in specific areas of interest such as human resource management.
 Students tend to sway towards a PGDM if they want a specialisation in a particular area of business.
 A PGDM in many countries is considered equivalent to an MBA.

 A PGDM and an MBA are essentially the same degree but packaged very differently.
 The courses taught under both the degrees are more or less the same, barring few minor differences when it comes to picking up a specialisation course.
 The only major difference is that an MBA is offered by universities and their course structure is revised every 3 or 4 years and on the other hand, PGDMs are offered by institutions that aren’t at most times recognised by a single governing body.
 However, this does not mean that a PGDM is less valuable than an MBA.
 A typical PGDM course runs for a year and is considered equivalent to an MBA by most countries.

 The major difference between the two is the fact that MBA is a degree programme whereas PGDM is a diploma course.
-An MBA is primarily offered by universities and colleges affiliated to that university and PGDM’s are offered by autonomous institutions that are recognised by the government as technical courses.
-For instance, in India the government gives a AICTE (All India Council for Technical Institutions) to autonomous institutions that offer PGDM as a recognition.
+An MBA is primarily offered by universities and colleges affiliated with that university and PGDM’s are offered by autonomous institutions that are recognised by the government as technical courses.
+For instance, in India, the government gives an AICTE (All India Council for Technical Institutions) to autonomous institutions that offer PGDM as a recognition.

 Below is a brief description of some of the courses offered taught in an MBA or PGDM: